lilianchen1/aA_journal_app_fullstack_project/README.md

 Along with Backbone model and collection, Post have index view, index item subview, show view, and form view.
 Each view is associated with a backbone route.
 Views contain an events hash that sends appropriate request to the backend post controller.
 Users can create, edit, and view posts.

+To use the app,
+1. open the rails server
+2. go to localhost:3000